-(b) Burning in burn barrels;
+(b) Burning in burn barrels; and

-(c) Burning in incinerators that do not meet the emission limitations specified for solid and infectious waste incinerators in OAR 340-230-0100 through 340-230-0150; and

-(d) Any other outdoor burning when combustion air is not effectively controlled and combustion products are not effectively vented through a stack or chimney.
+(c) Any other outdoor burning when combustion air is not effectively controlled and combustion products are not effectively vented through a stack or chimney.

-(30) "Open Burning Control Area" means an area established to control specific open burning practices or to maintain specific open burning standards that may be more stringent than those established for other areas of the state.
+(26) "Open burning control area" means an area established to control specific open burning practices or to maintain specific open burning standards that may be more stringent than those established for other areas of the state.
 Open burning control areas in the state are described in OAR 340-2640078.

-(31) "Person" means any individual, corporation, association, firm, partnership, joint stock company, public or municipal corporation, political subdivision, the state or any agency thereof, or the federal government or any agency thereof.

-(32) "Population" means the annual population estimate of incorporated cities within the State of Oregon issued by the Center for Population Research and Census, Portland State University, Portland, Oregon.
+(27) "Population" means the annual population estimate of incorporated cities within the State of Oregon issued by the Center for Population Research and Census, Portland State University, Portland, Oregon.

-(33) "Slash" means forest debris or woody vegetation to be burned that is related to the management of forest land used for growing and harvesting timber.
+(28) "Slash" means forest debris or woody vegetation to be burned that is related to the management of forest land used for growing and harvesting timber.

-(34) "Special Open Burning Control Area" means an area in the Willamette Valley where the Department restricts the practice of open burning.
+(29) "Special open burning control area" means an area in the Willamette Valley where DEQ restricts the practice of open burning.
 These areas are described in OAR 340-264-0078(6).

-(35) "Ventilation Index" means a number calculated by the Department relating to the ability of the atmosphere to disperse pollutants.
+(30) "Ventilation index" means a number calculated by DEQ relating to the ability of the atmosphere to disperse regulated pollutants.
 The ventilation index is the product of the measured or estimated meteorological mixing depth in hundreds of feet and the measured or estimated average wind speed in knots through the mixed layer.

-(36) "Waste" includes any useless or discarded materials.
-Each waste is categorized in this Division as one of the following types:
+(31) "Waste" includes any useless or discarded materials.
+Each waste is categorized in this division as one of the following types:

 (a) Agricultural;